Saba is a rising freshman at Harvard College in Cambridge, Massachusetts.

 Rhoda is a first generation Ethiopian immigrant who loves sharing and embracing her culture!
 In her free time Rhoda likes to bake, develop her design skills, spend time with her friends.
 Rhoda is currently trying to learn a new coding language!

-Amina Rhamatzada is a junior at Half Hollow Hills High School East in Dix Hills, New York.
+Amina Rhamatzada is a senior at Half Hollow Hills High School East in Dix Hills, New York.

 As a Middle Eastern woman, Amina has been exposed to her beautiful culture through books, movies, songs and more.
 She has always wanted to share it with her peers and teach them about a culture tainted in mainstream media and society.